OHSU-OCTRI/authentication-lib/README.md

 For default OCTRI users see the [auth_default_users](https://octriinternal.ohsu.edu/stash/projects/OC/repos/auth_default_users/browse) project.
 It provides scripts for creating roles and users.

+The authentication_lib provides the default roles via Flyway.
+Those roles are: `ROLE_USER`, `ROLE_ADMIN`, and `ROLE_SUPER`.

-If you want roles and users other than what's in the auth_default_users project following this process to add roles, and users with roles.
+If you want roles and users other than what's in the auth_default_users project follow this process to add roles, and users with roles.

 ```
--- Add a couple roles
+-- Add a role
 INSERT INTO user_role (id, description, role_name)
-VALUES (1, 'Basic User', 'ROLE_USER'),
-	   (2, 'Administrator', 'ROLE_ADMIN');
+VALUES (4, 'Manager', 'ROLE_MANAGER');

 ```
--- Add a new user
+-- Add a user
 INSERT INTO user (account_expiration_date, account_expired, account_locked,
 				  consecutive_login_failures, credentials_expiration_date,
 				  credentials_expired, email, enabled, first_name, institution, last_name,